steashemservice/indiskboxen.github.io/index.md

 author: null
 tiles-count: 6
 ---

-<h4>The health benefits of some of the key ingredients used in Indian cooking are as follows,</h4>
 <ul>
 <li>Turmeric: This spice is packed with antioxidant, anti-viral, anti-bacterial, anti-fungal, anti-carcinogenic, anti-mutagenic and anti-inflammatory properties.</li>